AdamKleo-FS/learn-vue/README.md

 ## Progress
 - Exercise 1 Arists :white_check_mark:
-- Exercise 1 Albums :hourglass_flowing_sand: Loading...
+- Exercise 1 Albums :white_check_mark:
-- Exercise 2

 ## Improvements
+- Exercise 1 is not done well.
+Make reusable components for displaying the data and getting the data
+- Use what was learned in exercise 2 to imrpove exercise 1
 - Better validation in exercise 1 fields